Emily Barton

-Emily Barton (born 1969) is an American novelist, critic and academic.
+Emily Barton (born September 1969) is an American novelist, critic and academic.
 She is the author of three novels: The Testament of Yves Gundron (2000), Brookland (2006) and The Book of Esther (2016).

 Background and education

 Barton was raised in New Jersey, where she attended Kent Place School.
 She attended Harvard College, from which she graduated summa cum laude and a member of the Phi Beta Kappa academic honor society.
 She also earned an MFA in fiction writing from the Iowa Writers' Workshop.